 1x 1 hour lab each week.

-Problem set topics will follow the content of lectures.
-See the Lectures section in this handbook and the LEARN Course Details section for an overview of the weekly content.
+Problem Set and Lab topics will follow the content of lectures.
+See the Lectures section in this handbook and the Course Details page on LEARN.

 The qualitative labs will run in exactly the same slots as the quantitative labs, so there is no need to sign up again.
 The lab sessions will provide you with the chance to practice conducting qualitative analysis and will provide the core practice necessary to complete the coursework report.